145th Armor Regiment: World War I

 For World War I, the regiment was drafted into federal service on 5 August 1917.
 On 25 September 1917 it was reorganized and designated the 145th Infantry Regiment of the 37th Division.
 In June 1918 the regiment deployed to Europe, where it fought in the Meuse-Argonne, Lorraine, and Ypres-Lys campaigns.
 During its service in World War I, eighteen of the regiment's officers and soldiers received the Distinguished Service Cross for extraordinary heroism fighting in France and Belgium.
-The regiment was demobilized over late April 1919 at Camp Sherman, Ohio.

-Following the war, elements of the 5th Infantry and the former 8th Infantry Regiment (organized in 1876 with headquarters in Massilon, Ohio) were organized as the 3rd Infantry with headquarters federally recognized on 1 July 1920 at Cleveland, Ohio.
-Exactly one year later, on 1 July 1921, the regiment was once again designated the 145th Infantry Regiment and reassigned to the 37th Division.
-On 5 September 1928, the 145th Infantry's distinctive unit insignia was authorized.
-It was heavily influenced by the regiment's World War I service, displaying a wavy bend to symbolize the Scheldt (Escaut) River and a falcon from the arms of Montfaucon, France.